Community Health Worker

 Eligibility Requirements

-Enrollment in the CHW program is highly selective and seats fill quickly.
+Enrollment in the community health worker (CHW) program is highly selective and seats fill quickly.
 All candidates that apply will be required to:

 Applicants may also be required to:

-• Register with MO Family Care Safety Registration (if required for service learning)
+- Register with the Missouri Family Care Safety Registry if required for service learning.

 Technology Requirements